leolee2017hk/websitevisit/README.md

 ## Run Integration Test

+* [__Selenium__](http://www.seleniumhq.org/) is used to for integration test to simulate the behaviour in the browser
+* Chrome driver has been download and checked in to https://github.com/leolee2017hk/websitevisit/blob/master/bin/chromedriver.exe

 *mvn clean test -Dtest=WebControllerIT*

-** Build and Packaging
+## Build and Packaging

 *mvn clean package*

-A new file top5website-0.0.1-SNAPSHOT.war is generated under target directory
+A new file top5website-0.0.1-SNAPSHOT.war is generated under **target** directory

 ## Deployment